gatsbyjs/gatsby/packages/gatsby-codemods/README.md

 `filepath` is not required and will default to the directory you're currently in.

 Note that you cannot pass additional flags to this command.
-It will automatically run the codemod against file extenstions `js, jsx, ts, tsx` and ignore the `node_modules`, `.cache` and `public` directories of your project.
+It will automatically run the codemod against file extensions `js, jsx, ts, tsx` and ignore the `node_modules`, `.cache` and `public` directories of your project.

 2. Use JSCodeshift directly